lanseg/goconfig/README.md

   * Automatically build configuration argument names
 * Cannot (yet):
   * Define maps or arrays with command line args or environment variables
-  * Use recursive structs (when a struct has a child of the same type)
+  * Properly use recursive structs (when a struct has a child of the same type)
   * Operate multilevel pointers (pointer to pointer to ... to pointer to something)
 * Cannot:
   * Operate ```chan``` fields